 Minority banks have a special skill set and understanding of cultural practices and norms that positions them to reach out to a cross-section of Americans—something majority-owned banks may not have.
 Minority bank shareholders, directors, officers and staff know and understand the culture and language of the communities they serve, allowing them to customize culturally sensitive products and services.
 For example, serving a community with first- and second-generation Chinese immigrants requires the ability to overcome issues of trust, language barriers, and customs.

-There are 73 Asian American banks, 33 Hispanic American banks, 23 African American banks, and 18 Native American banks.
-Asian American banks lead the minority bank industry with $121 billion in assets.
-Hispanic American banks are not far behind with $104 billion, followed by African American banks at $5 billion and Native American banks at $2.9 billion.
-Forty-one percent, or 69, of FDIC-recognized minority banks are ICBA members.
+There are 72 Asian American banks, 30 Hispanic American banks, 20 African American banks, 18 Native American banks and 1 multi-racial American bank.
+Asian American banks lead the minority bank industry with $157 billion in assets.
+Hispanic American banks are not far behind with $129 billion, followed by African American banks at $5.8 billion, Native American banks at $6.3 billion and multi-racial at $253 million.
+Forty-seven percent, or 66, of FDIC-recognized minority banks are ICBA members.

 While Section 308 of the Financial Institutions Reform Recovery and Enforcement Act of 1989 (FIRREA) includes provisions to help minority institutions grow and retain their distinct characteristics, the overall number of minority banks has continued to decrease in recent years.